Child Health Evaluative Sciences

 CHES Rounds are an accredited group learning activity as defined by the Maintenance of Certification Program Of The Royal College of Physicians and Surgeons of Canada.

-To request the virtual rounds link, or for a copy of the CHES Rounds calendar or recordings of past rounds, please email us at ches.program@sickkids.ca.
+To request a copy of the CHES Rounds calendar or recordings of past rounds, please email us at ches.program@sickkids.ca.

 Keeping in Touch (KiT) - Dr. Rayzel Shulman